This advice applies to Scotland. Change country

 - college, university or workplace nurseries

-To find out more about what is available in your area, you could contact your local education authority or Scottish Families, a website, which gives information about pre-school providers throughout the UK (see Further information).
+To find out more about what is available in your area, you could contact your local education authority or the Scottish Family Information Service, a website which gives information about early learning and childcare providers throughout Scotland.

-If you are finding it hard to choose a pre-school education provider you may find it helpful to visit nurseries or playgroups in your area.
+If you are finding it hard to choose an early learning and childcare provider you may find it helpful to visit nurseries or playgroups in your area.
 Phone to make an appointment before visiting so that staff have time to talk to you and answer your questions.
-You could also ask to see the pre-school centre's most recent inspection report (see Registration and inspection of pre-school centres).
+You could also ask to see the centre's most recent inspection report.

-Demand for places at some pre-school centres may be high.
-You should check with the pre-school centre you have chosen about how to enrol your child.
-You may wish to put your child's name on the pre-school centre's waiting list once they reach their second birthday.
+Demand for places at some early learning and childcare centres may be high.
+You should check with the early learning and childcare centre you have chosen about how to enrol your child.
+You may wish to put your child's name on the centre's waiting list.

-Children at pre-school are encouraged to learn through play.
-The staff at any pre-school centre will arrange activities to help the children learn and develop.
-All pre-school education providers have to follow the early stage of the Curriculum for Excellence.
+Children at early learning and childcare centres are encouraged to learn through play.
+The staff at an early learning and childcare centre will arrange activities to help the children learn and develop.
+All early learning and childcare providers have to follow the early stage of the Curriculum for Excellence.
 Information about the early stage of the Curriculum for Excellence can be found at the Education Scotland website.

-Staff at pre-school centres monitor children's progress.
+Staff at early learning and childcare centres monitor children's progress.
 This progress will be discussed with parents as well as used to plan the next steps in a child's learning.
-Local authorities encourage pre-school centres to share information about children's progress with the primary schools the children are due to move on to at the end of their pre-school education.
+Local authorities encourage early learning and childcare centres to share information about children's progress with the primary schools the children are due to move on to at the end of their pre-school education.

 Children with additional support needs

 If your child has additional needs, you should contact the local authority to discuss this.
-Your child will be given priority in the allocation of a pre-school place.
-The child may also be able to stay on at pre-school after their fifth birthday if this would be helpful.
+Your child will be given priority in the allocation of an early learning and childcare place.
+The child may also be able to stay on at pre-school early learning and childcare after their fifth birthday if this would be helpful.